 Minimum wage growth, businesses closing their doors for good, financial incentives for previous industry employees to stay at home and not venture back to work, has all led to a major labor shortage.
 While this tight labor market is happening across the board, it’s felt most acutely in the hospitality industry where pre-pandemic recruitment was already challenging.

 As a result, the industry is showing an increased interest in robotics, contactless technology and the use of artificial intelligence where possible.
+For instance, AI chatbots for recruiting are common now to speed up hospitality hiring.
 However, not every hospitality position can be filled by technology, because in the hospitality industry personalization is key.

 So what can you do to help reduce the employee turnover in your hospitality business?
 Well, to be able to stem the flow, you have to first understand what’s causing so many people to jump ship.

 Let’s dive in.